 Enter a Baseline Threshold for each metric.
 These are the numbers that represent an acceptable performance by a supplier.
 For example, for # of Candidate Submissions per Opening your Baseline might be 10.
 For % of Late Starts your Baseline might be 0%.

 Enter the Weightage.
 Metrics with higher weights factor more heavily into the supplier's score.
+Total Weightage for all metrics combined must equal 100%.

 Generating Score Cards